espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 Dead Time Configurations for Classical PWM Waveforms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section will demonstrate the classical PWM waveforms that can be generated by the dead time submodule.
+This section demonstrates the classical PWM waveforms that can be generated by the dead time submodule.
 The code snippet that is used to generate the waveforms is also provided below the diagram.

 Active High Complementary
 ~~~~~~~~~~~~~~~~~~~~~~~~~